sidharthramesh-TA/genai/BERT/BERT.md

 News text generation

-As impressive GPT 3's performance was it also highlighted the need for being mindful for Bias and Fairness.
+As impressive GPT 3's performance are it also highlighted the need for being mindful for **Bias and Fairness**.

 ![alt text](image-44.png)